jrpool/eslint/docs/rules/object-property-newline.md

 ```

-Instead of those, you can comply with the rule by writing
+Instead of those, you can comply with that requirement by writing

 ```js
 const newObject = {